AdenLe-Github/ribopy_analysis/README.md

   * Example input for _C. elegans_: `2`.

 Output:
-* CSV file containing the raw counts of codons of all footprints
+* A CSV file containing the raw counts of codons at the P-site of all footprints within the coding region across all transcripts.
+  * Rows: codons
+  * Columns: experiments
+    * The last column represents the cumulative total of codons in the coding sequence across all transcripts
+  * Values: raw counts of codons at the P-site of all transcripts within the coding region across all transcripts

 # 3. Codon heatmap